 This task requires the assistance of the TA in the preparation and conduct of field trips associated with undergraduate courses.

 It is expected that the mix of these five duties will vary from course to course and from professor to professor, but it is important for the TA to pre‑arrange his/her specific commitment to each course, within the weekly six‑hour time commitment.
 Any problems which arise during the semester in regard to graduate student time commitments, undergraduate student discipline and behaviour, disputes over the marking of assignments, etc. should be brought to the attention of the professor in charge immediately.

-Any registered graduate student in the Department requiring the use of a desk should contact Jinxia [dot] Liu [at] mcgill [dot] ca (Prof. Jinxia Liu).
-Desks as they become available will then be assigned to such students, with priority being given as follows:
+Any registered graduate student in the Department requiring the use of a desk should contact the Graduate Student Accommodation Director andrew.boyd [at] mcgill.ca (Professor Andrew Boyd).
+Desks will be assigned to students as they become available, with priority being given as follows:

 A Master's project report is similar to a Master's thesis in terms of familiarity with previous work, ability to carry out a major independent design project, and organization and presentation of results in good literary style.
 The only significant differences arise due to the fact that project-related research or design work is generally of a lesser scope and is conducted on a topic of more immediate practical application.

 A project report should not be more than 80–100 pages long, including all appendices, tables, figures, etc. Manuscript-based project reports are not accepted.